New Mexico Child Support Laws: Guidelines and Calculations

 - Living independently from parents or guardians

-- Capable of managing their own affairs
+- Capable of managing their own financial and personal affairs

 More New Mexico Laws